HyeongGeunPark/IME-Check-for-AutoHotkey/README.md

 2. Run script directly using AutoHotkey.
 Or you can compile the script and make your own executables using the compiler which comes with the AutoHotkey program itself.

 #### Possible applications?
-1. editors which use alphabets as commands (like Vim)
+1. Editors which use English alphabets as commands (like Vim)